GoogleCloudPlatform/community/tutorials/terraform-asm-mcp.md

 ## Deploy a sample application

-In this section you deploy a sample application ([Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo)) on both GKE1 and GKE2 to verify multi-cluster mesh.
+In this section, you deploy a sample application ([Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo)) on both GKE1 and GKE2 to verify the multi-cluster mesh.

-1. Create online-boutique namespace on both clusters:
+1. Create the `online-boutique` namespace on both clusters:

         cat <<EOF > ${WORKDIR}/namespace-online-boutique.yaml
         apiVersion: v1